-It was only through the Briand-Kellogg Act of 1928 that states subscribed to a blanket renunciation of war as an instrument of national policy and only through the UN Charter that succinct binding norms on the interstate use of force emerged.
-Article 2:4 commits states "to refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state."
+It was only through the Briand-Kellogg Pact of 1928 that states subscribed to a blanket renunciation of war as an instrument of national policy and only through the UN Charter that succinct binding norms on the interstate use of force emerged.
+Article 2.4 commits states to refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state.

 The rule does not stand alone.
-The authors of the Charter sought to learn from the failures of the League.
+The authors of the Charter sought to learn from the failures of the League of Nations.
 They added rules meant to give the UN a greater capacity than the League had had to uphold peace in the world.
-The Security Council was authorized to decide on sanctions, including military enforcement action in cases of breaches of the peace and acts of aggression.
-But -- an important but -- for valid decisions support was required by the five great powers that were made permanent members of the Council.
+The Security Council was authorized to decide on sanctions, including military enforcement action in cases of breaches of peace and acts of aggression.
+But for valid decisions, support was required by the five great powers that were made permanent members of the Security Council.
 Each of them was given a veto.

 Where majority decisions with support of the five are attained, action evidently builds on massive power.
-This was the case in 1990 and 1991, when Iraq's occupation of Kuwait was stopped by a multilateral force authorized by the Council and led by the US.
-It strengthened the authority of the Council and the authority of the norms against the use of force.
-President Bush the elder spoke with just pride about a "new international order."
+This was the case in 1990 and 1991, when Irag's occupation of Kuwait was stopped by a multilateral force authorized by the Security Council and led by the USA.
+It strengthened the authority of the Security Council and the authority of the norms against the use of force.
+President H. W. Bush spoke with just pride about a 'new international order'.

-However, in cases where the great powers are not agreed and no valid majority decisions can be reached the Council is like a powerful engine with the gearshift in the neutral.
-This was the case at the invasion of Iraq in 2003 by the US and the Russian annexation of the Crimea in 2014.
+However, in cases where the great powers are not agreed, and no valid majority decisions can be reached the Security Council is like a powerful engine with the gearshift in the neutral.
+This was the case at the invasion of Iraq in 2003 by the USA and the Russian annexation of the Crimea in 2014.
 Some may not like the two cases being mentioned in the same sentence.
-However, in both cases the authority of the Council and the norms of the Charter against the use of force were ignored and undermined.
-The same occurs when binding decisions of the Council are violated, as will now happen regarding a decision by the Council to lift economic sanctions once imposed on IRAN because of its nuclear program.
-(Res.
-2231(2015)).
-In this case, the current US administration and much of the US Congress are not only showing their indifference to UN obligations by reintroducing economic sanctions lifted by the Council.
+However, in both cases the authority of the Security Council and the norms of the Charter against the use of force were ignored and undermined.
+The same occurs when binding decisions of the Security Council are violated, as will now happen regarding a decision by the Security Council to lift economic sanctions once imposed on Iran because of its nuclear program, Resolution 2231(2015).
+In this case, the current US administration and much of the US Congress are not only showing their indifference to UN obligations by reintroducing economic sanctions lifted by the Security Council.
 They may also seek to ensure that the lifted sanctions are again implemented within UN members that wish to abide by the valid decisions of the Security Council.

 Clear-cut cases of violations of the Charter apart, we should not ignore real difficulties that we meet in interpreting and making norms from 1945 about the regulation of force workable in 2018.
-To take an example, cyber attacks may not be 'armed force', but they may have similar devastating effects.
-Another example: does the right of self-defense against an armed attack arise when a missile is launched and seems to fly toward you or only when reaches your air space?
+To take an example, cyberattacks may not be 'armed force', but they may have similar devastating effects.
+Another example: does the right of self-defence against an armed attack arise when a missile is launched and seems to fly towards you or only when it reaches your airspace?